AusClimateService/npcp/reports/phase1/phase1_report.md

 > The following is just draft notes that need to be further edited.

-The first major initiative on the Climate Projections Roadmap for Australia is the production of national-scale climate projections.
+The first major initiative on the Climate Projections Roadmap for Australia is the production of next generation national-scale climate projections.
-A primary data source for the next generation of national projections is the CMIP6 GCMs, but they provide neither regional-scale nor unbiased information.
+A primary data source for those projections is the CMIP6 ensemble, but that dataset does not provide regional-scale or unbiased information.
+For many applications (e.g. regional impact modelling), that means some form of downscaling and bias correction is required.
-A number of modelling groups have used RCMs to dynamically downscale CMIP6 output over Australia (i.e. to partly address these issues), but these RCM data still have substantial biases, partly inherited from the driving GCMs.
+A number of modelling groups have used RCMs to dynamically downscale CMIP6 data over Australia, but the resulting CORDEX dataset still has substantial biases (partly inherited from the driving GCMs).
-That means for many applications (e.g. regional impact modelling) some form of bias correction of RCM (and/or GCM) data is required.
-In order to identify the most appropriate bias correction methods, the NPCP established a bias correction intercomparison project.
+In order to help select the most appropriate methods for bias correction, the NPCP established a bias correction intercomparison project.
-This paper presents the results of the first phase of that intercomparison.
+This paper presents the results of the first phase of that intercomparison, which focused on the methods available to the ACS right now for producing a general purpose bias corrected version/s of the CORDEX Australasia dataset.

-General conclusions:
-- The bias correction methods perform better on the calibration task than the cross validation task.
-  This is to be expected given the influence of internal variability on cross validation (as discussed earlier).
+The intercomparison involved validating the various bias correction methods against the same observational data (the "calibration" task) and then against different observational data (the "cross validation" task) than was used to calibrate the methods.
+These validation approaches each have their have own limitations, so results that held up across both were considered more robust.
-  Having said that, the broad conclusions that can be drawn from those Tables about relative performance of the bias correction methods and whether or not they provide any substantial benefit are similar between the calibration and cross validation tasks.
+Indeed, aside from an obvious difference in the magnitude of the residual bias after bias correction (cross validation is associated with higher biases due to internal variability) the relative performance of the bias correction methods and whether or not they provided any substantial benefit was similar between the calibration and cross validation tasks.
+That meant a clear hierarchy between the methods could be identified.

+General results:
 - There's something wrong (either methodologically or implementationally) with the MBCn method.
 - The ECDFm method can make things worse in some cases (precipitation extremes and variability).
   From a "do no harm" perspective, QME is therefore a safer option for univariate bias correction